petzval/btferret/UPDATE.md

 in picostack/README.
 So the same code can now run on Linux, Windows (with a Pico dongle), and on a stand-alone Pico.

+### Version 24

+1. New function device\_paired() returns 1 if a remote device has been previously paired and bonded and can be re-paired via le\_pair(node,BOND\_REPAIR,0).

+2. New flag option for a client calling le\_pair: IRKEY\_ON.
+Enables an Identity Resolving Key send.

+3. New example code for Xbox wireless controllers.
+The xbox.c/py/txt code connects to an Xbox controller (an LE HID device).
+Operating the Xbox controls sends messages that can be displayed by a monitor option.
+An empty function can be re-programmed for your own application that uses an Xbox controller as an input device.
+There is also a Pico version in the picostack folder.
+See section 2.3.11 in the documentation.